 A primary care physician may be the first but not the only provider to prescribe opioids for patients.
 For example, patients who are seeking opioids for non-medical reasons may “doctor shop” to obtain a supply larger than what any single physician might prescribe.
 Prescription drug monitoring programs are an important tool for preventing this kind of misuse.
 The programs are state-specific databases that track the prescribing and dispensing of controlled prescription medications.
 Physicians could use such information to inform their own prescription decisions, potentially preventing drug-related harms.

 Although all 50 states now have prescription drug monitoring programs, they vary substantially in their components (e.g., the scope of the drugs monitored) and implementation (e.g., the degree to which providers have access to program data, or how often data are collected).
 Some studies have found that these monitoring programs reduce drug-related mortality and ED visits.
 Others have found no effect.
-But states with more complete and timely opioid monitoring have achieved greater reductions in overdoses compare with states that have less comprehensive programs.
+But states with more complete and timely opioid monitoring have achieved greater reductions in overdoses compared with states that have less comprehensive programs.
 What’s needed are studies to better understand which features of prescription drug monitoring programs can drive policy impact.

 Decreasing High Risk Prescribing